cseferlis/OMDSMod4/README.md

 ## Getting Started with Assignments

 ### Prerequisites
 Ensure you have a Microsoft Azure student account.
-Instructions for setup of environment resources will be provided in individual homework assignments.
+Instructions for setup of environment resources to be used for individual assignments will be provided in each homework assignment page.

-### The following instructions are for setting up your Azure environment homework resources to ensure proper service deployment and minimum expenditures.
+### The following instructions are for setting up your Azure environment homework resources to ensure proper service deployment and minimum expenditure.
 Similar to many organizations, each Azure service option has an SKU assigned with availability dictated by capacity and resources within each Azure region.
 For each asssignment where resources do not have manual instructions for deployment, you will use the following instructions and specify each homework assignment in the details of the deployment.
 If you run into trouble, please work with your Learning Facilitator for assistance.
-These instructions assume you have created your Azure account, and deployed the necessary resources in Homework 1a.
+These instructions assume you have created your Azure account, and deployed the necessary resources in Homework 1a as you move on to subsequent assignments.
 If not, please head over there first before continuing.

 1. **Sign In**: Log into the [Azure Portal](https://portal.azure.com) with your student account.
 2. **Access Cloud Shell**: